Frequently Asked Questions

 How do you decide who is offered a property

-If I successfully bid for a rented property, can the landlord refuse to let it to me
+If I successfully bid for a property, can the landlord refuse to offer me the property

-• You do not meet the advert and preference criteria and will be skipped.
+- You do not meet the advert or preference criteria

-• You are a Council or Housing Association tenant and legal action has been taken against you because you have broken your tenancy conditions.
+- You are a council or housing association tenant and legal action has been taken for breaching your tenancy

-• You have sufficient resources to solve your own housing problems.
+- You have enough resources to meet your own housing needs

-• You have not provided the required documentary evidence to support your application.
+- You have not provided the required documents

 Can I take my pets with me